Is Accepting PayPal Payments an Option for Your Business?

 Fees Add Up as Transaction Volume Grows

-PayPal’s standard fee is 2.9% of the transaction total, plus a flat fee of $0.30 per transaction.
+Just as issuers charge an interchange fee to accept payment cards, PayPal charges merchants a set fee for each transaction.
+PayPal’s standard cost is 2.9% of the transaction total, plus a flat fee of $0.30 per transaction.
 If your business relies on generating a high volume of transactions, this can be problematic.

 PayPal’s service does not require a monthly fee, but this is only true of a basic payments account.
 PayPal’s upgraded Pro level requires a $30 monthly fee.